janscience/Teensy_Amp/R5.0/README.md

 ### TODO

-- measure the inverting amplifier: how does it deal with negative differntial input?
+- measure the inverting amplifier: how does it deal with negative differential input?
 Reference VREF or GND?
 - measure input of TLV320ADC in DC and AC: how does it deal with negative inputs?
-- have alternatives for VREF ready (resistance/short circuit to ground)?

 ![amplifiers](images/amplifiers.png)